-Regulation (EU) 2017/625 of the European Parliament and of the Council provides the currently applicable framework for official controls on foods, and includes transitional provisions applicable until 14 December 2022, continuing the application of Directive 96/23/EC on the monitoring of residues in animals and animal products.
-This directive states that any third country exporting to the EU must submit a plan setting out its guarantees on the monitoring of the groups of residues and substances referred to in Annex I to Council Directive 96/23/EC.
+The monitoring of residues in animals and animal products is addressed separately in Council Directive 96/23/EC.
+This directive includes the monitoring of pesticide residues as well as residues of veterinary drugs and a wide range of other contaminants and undesired substances such as residues of growth promotants.
+The prohibition of the use of hormones in meat production is addressed in Council Directive 96/22/EC.
+Directive 96/23/EC states that any third country exporting to the EU must submit a plan setting out its guarantees on the monitoring of the groups of residues and substances referred to in Annex I to Council Directive 96/23/EC.
 Furthermore, a split system has to be in place guaranteeing that animals have not been treated with growth promotants if their products will be exported to the EU.
-The prohibition of the use of hormones in meat production itself is addressed in Council Directive 96/22/EC.